pbridgeman91/playerhouse/README.md

 - Front-running resistance — spin results can’t be predicted or precomputed from calldata
 - Replay protection — every spin is unique, even with the same bet and lines
 - True per-spin entropy — deterministic randomness that stays tamper-proof
-- Reels are generated using this combined entropy

 ---